Fortress Europe: Migration flashpoints in an election year

 France

-French government plans to significantly toughen rules for migrants were dealt a blow in January, when the Constitutional Court ruled large parts of a draft immigration bill must be scrapped.
+The French government's plans to significantly toughen rules for migrants, including by making it harder to bring in relatives and receive welfare payments, were dealt a blow in January, when the Constitutional Court ruled large parts of a draft immigration bill must be scrapped.

 Italy

-Last year was the deadliest since 2017 for the Central Mediterranean crossing used by migrants to reach Italy, with Tunisia overtaking Libya as the main departure point, according to medical charity Médecins Sans Frontières.
+Last year was the deadliest since 2017 for the central Mediterranean crossing used by migrants to reach Italy, with Tunisia overtaking Libya as the main departure point, according to medical charity Doctors Without Borders.

-Albanian lawmakers voted in February to ratify a deal with Rome to host up to 36,000 migrants per year in two purpose-built centres in the country.
+Italy moved closer to becoming the first EU country to have a non-EU country process migrants on its behalf when Albanian lawmakers voted in February to ratify a deal with Rome to host up to 36,000 migrants per year.

-The deal has drawn criticism from human rights advocates, who warned Italian courts would find it hard to process asylum requests or appeals from people hosted in a foreign country in a timely manner, and that lengthy procedures could place an unjustified burden on migrants.
+Human rights advocates have warned that Italian courts would struggle to process asylum requests or appeals from people hosted in a foreign country in a timely manner and that lengthy procedures could place an unjustified burden on migrants.

 Spain

-The archipelago's seven islands have become the main destination for migrants from Senegal and other African countries trying to reach Spain.
+The seven Spanish islands have become the main destination for migrants from Senegal and other African countries trying to reach Spain.

 Netherlands